 Looking for more guidance on using pronouns to construct point of view?
 Check out our guide to commonly confused pronouns to learn when common pronouns are used.

-Why is Second Person Perspective Less Well-Known?
+Why Is Second-Person Perspective Less Well-Known?

 In school, you probably spent most of your time writing either in the first or third person point of view.
 These perspectives are well suited to writing stories, diaries, and recounts of events, the type of tasks teachers often use to improve writing skills.

-Second person narrative voice is used less often, and it comes more naturally in spoken language rather than writing.
+Second-person narrative voice is used less often, and it comes more naturally in spoken language rather than writing.
 It can feel forgotten about, but that doesn’t mean you can’t use it.

-First, Second, and Third Person Point of View Example Sentences
+First, Second, and Third-Person Point of View Example Sentences

 Remember, looking at the pronouns of a sentence is an easy way to distinguish the narrative point of view being used.

-First Person Example Sentences:
+First-Person POV Example Sentences:

 - I didn’t know where I was going.